ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 But it is when the the environmentalist claim is _not_ taken at face value that the choice to use PoS really starts to make sense.
 Much like a hotel that requests that guests reuse towels to "save the planet", the PoS environmentalist position is conveniently one that also happens to enrich the holders of Proof of Stake currencies, who are able to generate passive income by staking, in their eyes reaping the reards that miners would otherwise be getting, with next to no expense.
 It is this cynical take that explains why despite the security downgrade, it is no wonder that PoS became such a popular choice, and has manged to recruit many avid economically incentivsed promoters.

+> Proof of Stake is like the hotel asking you to reuse towels to save the planet, on the surface it's for some good reasons, but in reality it's making them money and giving you a worse service

 But there is no such thing as a free lunch, and after many years of theorizing and real life experimenting with Proof of Stake systems, the results are in; PoS on a fundamental level cannot come close to matching the security guauntees provided by PoW.
 The issues with Proof of Stake are too numerous to dive into detail here, and a seperate article [debunking Proof of Stake](#TODO) is available, but some of the more egregious problems include:

 https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/